dotnet/docs/docs/csharp/language-reference/operators/switch-expression.md

 ## Case guards

 A pattern may be not expressive enough to specify the condition for the evaluation of an arm's expression.
-In such a case, you can use a case guard.
-That is an additional condition that must be satisfied together with a matched pattern.
+In such a case, you can use a *case guard*.
+A *case guard* is another condition that must be satisfied together with a matched pattern.
 A case guard must be a Boolean expression.
 You specify a case guard after the `when` keyword that follows a pattern, as the following example shows:

 :::code language="csharp" source="snippets/shared/SwitchExpressions.cs" id="CaseGuardExample":::